CodeSorcerersSquad/microservice-demo-full-stack/README.md

 TODO

 Installation
+cd elk
-$ sudo docker pull sebp/elk
+$ sudo docker build -t elk:1.0 .

 Specific version combinations of Elasticsearch, Logstash and Kibana can be pulled by using tags.